-People who have dyscalculia have difficulty in learning and acquiring math skills.
-A child with dyscalculia struggles with comparing numbers, understanding the relationship between numbers and may find estimating difficult.
+Children who have dyscalculia have difficulty in learning and acquiring math skills.
+A child with dyscalculia may exhibit the following:

+Number sense - may struggle with comparing numbers, understanding the relationship between numbers and may find estimating difficult.

-A child with dyscalculia does not understand place value, and has little concept of time, insufficient skills with money and lacks a mental number line.
+Math concepts - may not understand place value, have little concept of time and money, and may lack a mental number line.

 Math language - may have difficulty understanding concepts such as “more” and “less”, and learning to memorize arithmetic symbols, like “+” and “-“.